editorTK/stream/README.md

 gunicorn --worker-class eventlet -w 1 -b 0.0.0.0:5000 app:app
 ```

+This project uses `eventlet` for asynchronous support.
+To avoid initialization
+errors, `eventlet.monkey_patch()` is invoked at the top of `app.py` before any
+other imports.

 Open `http://localhost:5000` in several browser tabs to test synchronization.

 ## Deploy on Render